nucular/sfxrlua/README.md

 Example usage
 -------------

-These examples should play a randomly generated sound.
+The following code examples demonstrate how to play a randomly generated sound:

 With [LÖVE](http://love2d.org):
 ```lua